 Leg pain, swelling, and redness are common symptoms of deep vein thrombosis (DVT), a blood clot in a deep vein.
 In addition to discomfort, DVT increases your risk of a pulmonary embolism, which is a life-threatening condition.
-The board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, use advanced tools and techniques to diagnose and treat DVTs.
+The board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, use advanced tools and techniques to diagnose and treat DVTs.
 To schedule an evaluation, call the office closest to you or book online today.

 Deep vein thrombosis (DVT) is a blood clot that occurs in one of your deep veins.
 Though you can develop DVT in any deep vein, it most often affects the veins in your legs.